PASTAplus/PEP/peps/pep-9.md

 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* verifies that the requesting principal is authorized to access the ACR, if the ACR exists.
 4. The *authorization service* creates the ACR.
-5. The *authorization service* returns  a 200 OK and the rule identifier to the client.
+5. The *authorization service* returns  a 200 OK to the client.

-Notes: The *authorization service* will create a user profile (along with a EDI-ID) if the principal is not a EDI-ID.

 ```
 POST: /auth/v1/rule